cam-carter/two-factor-auth-phx/second_draft.md

 There's a couple challenges when it comes to dealing with the second factor of our authentication workflow.
 We need to be able to assure that there is one continuous session throughout the entire process, meaning that we can't take any requests from a user that hasn't first logged in with their username and password.
 We also need to be sure no sensitive data, i.e. our secret token, is being leaked to the user.

 That's where `:plug_session` comes in.
-This is the session store on our `conn` that get's encrypted when it's sent to the client and is stored by your browser as a cookie.
+This is the session store in `conn[:private]` that get's encrypted when it's sent to the client and is stored by your browser as a cookie.
 We'll need to use `put_session/3` and `get_session/2` from `Plug.Conn` to assign and fetch our `"user_secret"` to and from the session.

 ```elixir
 ### from Plug.Conn (conn.ex) ###